Is Marathon Digital Holdings (MARA) Too Good to Be True? A Compr

 The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
 The GF Value Line on our summary page gives an overview of the fair value that the stock should be traded at.
 It is calculated based on three factors:

 However, investors need to consider a more in-depth analysis before making an investment decision.
-Despite its seemingly attractive valuation, certain risk factors associated with Marathon Digital Holdings should not be ignored.
-These risks are primarily reflected through its low Altman Z-score of -0.47.
+Despite its seemingly attractive valuation, certain risk factors associated with Marathon Digital Holdings Inc (MARA, Financial) should not be ignored.
+These risks are primarily reflected through its low Altman Z-score of -0.5.
 These indicators suggest that Marathon Digital Holdings, despite its apparent undervaluation, might be a potential value trap.
 This complexity underlines the importance of thorough due diligence in investment decision-making.

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.

 Marathon Digital Holdings Inc focuses on mining digital assets.
 It owns cryptocurrency mining machines and a data center to mine digital assets.
-The Company currently operates in the Digital Currency Blockchain segment.
-The Company's Cryptocurrency Machines are located in the United States.
-Despite its current stock price, its GF Value is estimated at $25.4, suggesting a potential undervaluation.
-However, a deeper analysis is required to understand the potential risks associated with this investment.
+The company currently operates in the Digital Currency Blockchain segment.
+The company's cryptocurrency machines are located in the United States.

 A dissection of Marathon Digital Holdings's Altman Z-score reveals Marathon Digital Holdings's financial health may be weak, suggesting possible financial distress: